 This report describes Connecticut's opioid drug abuse laws.
-It updates OLR Report 2022-R-0168.
-This report has been updated by OLR Report 2024-R-0085.
+It updates OLR Report 2024-R-0085.

 Summary

 Like many other states, Connecticut continues to face an increase in the number of emergency room visits and drug overdose deaths involving opioid analgesics (e.g., prescription painkillers such as oxycodone, hydrocodone, and fentanyl).